fastify/fastify/SECURITY.md

   individuals are tracking any new vulnerabilities reported in HackerOne and will flag them as such for their customers (think about snyk, npm audit, ...).
 * HackerOne reports should never be created and triaged by the same person.
-  If you are creating a HackeOne report for a vulnerability that you found, or on behalf of someone else, there should always be a 2nd Security Team member who triages it.
+  If you are creating a HackerOne report for a vulnerability that you found, or on behalf of someone else, there should always be a 2nd Security Team member who triages it.
 If in doubt, invite more Fastify Collaborators to help triage the validity of the report.
 In any case, the report should